brightprogrammer/starter-hugo-academic/content/post/game-engine-series-0x0002/index.md

 ![High Level View of Loader](https://github.com/KhronosGroup/Vulkan-Loader/raw/master/loader/images/high_level_loader.png)source : Khronos Group

+In Linux you will generally find the loader as a shared object file named `/usr/lib/libvulkan.so`.
+You will see a library file named the same in our projects `/lib` directory because remember we build this as a dependency.

 ### Vulkan Validation Layers

-Layers are helper libraries that intercept your application's communication with the GPU (Vulkan Physical Device or `VkPhysicalDevice`).
+Validation layers are helper libraries that intercept your application's communication with the GPU (Vulkan Physical Device or `VkPhysicalDevice`).
 They help you in detecting bugs and errors in your program for easy debugging.
 They are an optional feature and hence can be removed anytime.
 This plugin type behaviour helps when you are deploying your game.
 In the debug builds, you can enable them to look for errors and in the release builds you can turn them off.
 This way, there won't be any error checking in release builds of your game and it will run faster as compared to the debug builds.
 In APIs like OpenGL, error checking is done all the time which adds an extra performance drop in the application.
 Layers sometimes also modify your function calls just in order to make them work.In the above image, you can see the connection between loader and the layer is a two way communication channel.

 ### Vulkan Extensions

-Vulkan extensions are libraries that augment the Vulkan API by providing more platform specific or device specific feature.
-For example : Vulkan does not provide a direct way to display rendererd images onto the screen.
-For this there is a Vulkan extension for creating surface for the window created by application.
+Vulkan extensions augment the Vulkan API by providing more platform specific or device specific feature.
+For example : Vulkan does not provide a direct way to display rendered images onto the screen.
+For this there is a Vulkan extension for creating a display surface for the window created by application.
 This extension is named `VK_KHR_surface`.
 This extension can be used to display rendered images onto the window we create.
 This extension is used in combination with a platform specific extension for surface creation.
 There is an extension named `VK_KHR_swapchain` to create a swapchain for us.
 A swapchain is used to replace image currenly presented on screen with a newly rendered one.

 ### Vulkan Instance